b-m-f/hugo-picture-optimization/README.md

 # Hugo picture optimization

-This tool will first build you website using hugo and then aplly a few optimizations to the pictures that were copied to the output folder.
+This tool will first build you website using Hugo and then aplly a few optimizations to the pictures that were copied to the output folder.
 The **original images will NOT be changed**.

 Currently JPG and PNG are supported.